 chief petitioners must educate circulators and monitor their activities.

 Circulator Guidelines and Requirements

-The following guidelines and requirements apply to all petitions.
-Petition-specific guidelines and requirements can be found in each manual.
+These guidelines and requirements apply to all petitions.
+Petition-specific guidelines and requirements are found in each

 - Personally witness all signatures collected, and should not collect additional signatures on the petition sheet once the circulator certification has been signed and dated.

 - Complete the circulator certification by signing their legal signature, with a minimum of a first name initial and full last name.

 - Provide the date when the certification was signed.